type : Valid

 Statically guaranteed validity

-it is possible to ensure at compile-time that a function argument
+With Valid it is possible to ensure at compile-time that a function argument

-is valid according to a specific Validator
+is valid according to a specific Validator.

 For example: